orange-lang/orange/README.md

         printf("Hello, world %d!\n", i)
     end

-Run JIT with `orange run test.or` or build a native binary with `orange build test.or` and run with `./a.out`.
+Run directly with `orange run test.or` or build a native binary with `orange build test.or` and run with `./a.out`.

 # Resources